CNBC Awards

 Source: Singapore’s Ministry of Manpower (MOM)

 For businesses, the PWM job levels offer several advantages.
-It builds a skilled and motivated workforce, improves operational efficiency, and enhances service quality.
-Sectors like cleaning, security, landscaping, and more recently, retail and food services, have already adopted the PWM, benefiting over 234,000 local workers
+They build a skilled and motivated workforce, improve operational efficiency, and enhance service quality.
+Sectors like cleaning, security, landscaping, and, more recently, retail and food services have already adopted the PWM, benefiting over 234,000 local workers.

 This structured approach ensures that lower-wage workers receive fair remuneration while equipping them with the skills needed for growth.
-By adopting PWM, businesses not only comply with regulations but also contribute to a more equitable and sustainable economy in Singapore
+By adopting PWM, businesses comply with regulations and contribute to Singapore’s more equitable and sustainable economy.

-Since this framework brings good benefits to workers, maybe some of you may ask, besides increasing worker productivity, how will it benefit my business significantly?
+Since this framework benefits workers, some may ask, besides increasing worker productivity, how it will help my business significantly.
 Take the example of a food court stall assistant.

-While implementing the Progressive Wage Model (PWM) might initially increase costs, such as higher wages and training expenses, these are outweighed by the benefits over time.
+Implementing the Progressive Wage Model (PWM) might initially increase costs, such as higher wages and training expenses, but the benefits outweigh these over time.
 As the assistant acquires new skills, they become more efficient, providing faster service and improved food quality.

-Customers notice the consistent experience and begin to return more frequently, which ultimately boosts not only sales but also income, while reinforcing the food court’s brand as a more convenient place for customers to eat.
+Customers notice the consistent experience and begin to return more frequently, which ultimately boosts sales and income while reinforcing the food court’s brand as a more convenient place to eat.

-Moreover, as wages increase in line with skill progression, employees feel more motivated and valued, leading to higher job satisfaction and lower turnover rates.
+Moreover, as wages align with skill progression, employees feel more motivated and valued, leading to higher job satisfaction and lower turnover rates.
 This stability helps the business retain skilled staff and reduce hiring costs.

-If you look at the long term, the investment in higher wages and skills results in improved service, increased customer loyalty, and a more productive workforce.
-This proves that the Progressive Wage Model benefits not only workers but also businesses by driving growth and enhancing overall performance.
+In the long term, investing in higher wages and skills results in improved service, increased customer loyalty, and a more productive workforce.
+This proves the Progressive Wage Model benefits workers and businesses by driving growth and enhancing overall performance.

-What are the Legal Requirements of Progressive Wage Model?
+What are the Legal Requirements of the Progressive Wage Model?

 progressive wage model

-While this framework can serve as a valuable leverage for your business, it is important to be aware of the legal requirements you must comply with.
-Keep in mind that the Progressive Wage Model (PWM) is not just a means for businesses to gradually increase wages.
+While this framework can serve as a valuable leverage for your business, you must be aware of the legal requirements you must comply with.
+Remember that the Progressive Wage Model (PWM) is not just a means for businesses to increase wages gradually.

 It is also a government initiative designed to address income inequality in Singapore.
 By implementing this framework, businesses contribute to a broader social goal, ensuring fair wages while promoting a more equitable economy.
-Below are several requirement of progressive wage model that you need to comply with:
+Below are several requirements of the progressive wage model that you need to comply with:

 • Minimum wage standards

 The Progressive Wage Model (PWM) sets sector-specific minimum wages.
 For example, in the cleaning sector, wages range from $1,400 for basic cleaners to $1,800 for specialists.
-These wages are determined by tripartite committees, ensuring fairness across industries.
+Tripartite committees determine these wages, ensuring fairness across industries.
 Additionally, employers must meet the Local Qualifying Salary (LQS) when hiring foreign workers, ensuring local workers are paid fairly.

 • Compliance and penalties